 The Street Law Clinic invites Professional Practice Course 1 (PPC I) trainee solicitors to volunteer every year at the beginning of their training in autumn.
-The clinic has five programmes in place for 2017:

 - “I was not expecting to have my eyes opened to an entirely differently method of teaching – one which I had never personally experienced before.
 The training weekend completely altered, both, my perspective on what way the Street Law model works and also my expectations for the six week programme ahead."
 Street Law Volunteer 2013